johnwesterman/illumio_core/README.md

 ```
 sudo -u ilo-pce illumio-pce-env check
 ```
-**NOTE: If you don't get "OK" at this piont then go back and sort things out before moving forward.
+**NOTE: If you don't get "OK" at this point then go back and sort things out before moving forward.
 This system will not work without a working certificate of some kind.**

 The **--generate-cert** option generates a self-signed certificate, installs that certificate and related private key with proper permissions.
 Doing this sets up the PCE for a 90 day trial.
-If you leave that off you will be required to install your certificate in the directories with file names mentioned above or change the **/etc/illumio-pec/runtime_env.yml** file with the settings you want to use.
+If you leave that off you will be required to install your certificate in the directories with file names mentioned above or change the **/etc/illumio-pce/runtime_env.yml** file with the settings you want to use.

 It is possible to use your own self signed certificate.
 Keep in mind it has to be in a certain format with extended attributes, verified and installed by hand.
 It's possible but I am not going to cover that topic here.

 **NOTE**: The server certificate is going to be a combination of the server certificate, the certificate chain including all intermediate certificates and the root certificate, in that order.
-If the certificate file does not have all of these certificates contained with it you will want to used an editor and make it so.
+If the certificate file does not have all of these certificates contained with it you will want to use an editor and make it so.
 Use the following commands to validate the certificate file.

 The newest versions of the PCE will not run without a valid certificate.
 If your certificate expires the services will not start.
 I encourage you to use a valid, globally trusted certificate for your PCE.